 For those businesses that are not being ordered to close, the overriding message is to prevent the spread of disease by wherever possible requiring staff to work from home.

-Where it is necessary for staff to attend a workplace there must be social distancing and stringent hygiene measures in place to avoid contagion.
-Further guidance on social distancing in the workplace is now available on the HSE website.
+Where it is necessary for staff to attend a workplace there must be social distancing and stringent hygiene measures.

 Advice and support on adapting your business to survive Covid-19